tohtsky/myFM/doc/source/quickstart.rst

 A toy example
 -------------

-Let us first look at how myFM's works for `a toy example provided in pyFM <https://github.com/coreylynch/pyFM>`_.
+Let us first look at how :py:class:`myfm.MyFMClassifier` works for `a toy example provided in pyFM <https://github.com/coreylynch/pyFM>`_.

 .. code-block:: python